pauldevnull/speedtest-alert/README.md

 # speedtest-alert

 ## Overview
-Speedtest-alert was created to measure download speeds on a local internet connection and send an email or sms when speeds are below a predefined threshold.
+Measures download speeds on a local internet connection and sends an email (or SMS) alert when speeds are below a predefined threshold.

+## Why?
+Sometimes routers or modems have bad days and need to be reboot, and sometimes ISPs have outages/service degredation and don't communicate with their customers or provide credits unless their customers contact them regarding the issue.
+This repository exists to provide people with a convenient way to stay informed about their internet speeds so that issues can be quickly mitigated.

 ## How To Use
 * Clone this repository: "git clone https://github.com/pauldevnull/speedtest-alert.git"